-INCLIVA is a biomedical research institute in Spain, included in the framework of centres of scientific excellence promoted by the Spanish Government, and accredited by the National Health Institute Carlos III as an Institute of Research in Health Sciences.
+INCLIVA is a health research institute in Spain, included in the framework of centres of scientific excellence promoted by the Spanish Government, and accredited by the National Health Institute Carlos III as an Institute of Research in Health Sciences.

 INCLIVA is the institution managing the research in the area of Health carried out from the School of Medicine of the University of Valencia, the IGENOMIX Foundation devoted to the reproductive genetics, and the University Clinic Hospital that includes a health department providing healthcare to the 350.000 inhabitants.